Hiking in Florence Nature Preserve

 The white trail climbs from the blue trail, up over the ridge and intersecting the red trail, before descending into the next creek valley and ending on a gravel road.

-There are three orange trails, two of which are spur trails to overlooks.
+There are three orange trails, two of which are spur trails.
+The one connecting to the Blue trail leads to Little Pisgah Point, a rock outcropping beneath the canopy (there are no views there).
+Another, which connects to the Red trail, leads to an overlook facing southwest with some nice views.
 The third connects two points on a gravel road with a ridge-top hike.

 Two more yellow trails are in the preserve - one connects the white trail to the blue trail on an old road bed; the other leads down to a creek.

 Take I-240 East toward I-40.
 Take US 74-A (straight) toward Lake Lure/Chimney Rock, NC.
-It's 13.9 miles past this junction to the parking area on the left.
-Look for the stone wall and chimney - you can't miss it.
-It's 0.9 miles past the Gerton Community Center/Nita and Susan's Country Store on the left.
+It's 13.9 miles past this junction to the Upper Hickory Nut Gorge parking area on the left.
+It's 0.9 miles past the Gerton Community Center and Nita and Susan's Country Store on the left.
+Look for the stone wall, stone chimney, and signs.